chin-rcip/collections-model/docs/en/tm/current/08-artefacts.md

 ## Artefact Creation and the Role of the Actor in the Creation

-The [CRM extension module “property of properties”](http://www.cidoc-crm.org/sites/default/files/CRMpc_v1.1_0.rdfs) can render the roles of `E39_Actors` during the `E12_Production` event of an `E22_Human-made_Object`.
-The property `P14_carried_out_by` is replaced by the class `PC14_Carried_out_by` and an `E55_Type` is assigned to the latter to represent the nature of the actor’s participation to the production of the artefact, whether in terms or their role (e.g. painter) or priority (minor or major).
+The [CRM extension module “property of properties”](http://www.cidoc-crm.org/sites/default/files/CRMpc_v1.1_0.rdfs) can render the roles of `E39_Actor` instances during the `E12_Production` event of an `E22_Human-made_Object`.
+The property `P14_carried_out_by` is replaced by the class `PC14_Carried_Out_By` and an `E55_Type` is assigned to the latter to represent the nature of the actor’s participation in the production of the artefact, whether in terms or their role (e.g. painter) or priority (minor or major).

-A single `E12_Production` event can be attached to an `E22_Human-made_Object`, which entails that multiple `E39_Actors` participating to the creation of a single artefact should all be attached to this one `E12_Production` event.
-If an `E39_Actor` endorses multiple roles in the creation, multiple `E55_Type` should be linked to the single `PC14_Carried_out_by` class.
+A single `E12_Production` event can be attached to an `E22_Human-made_Object`, which entails that several `E39_Actor` (all participating to the creation of a single artefact) should be attached to this one `E12_Production` event.
+If an `E39_Actor` endorses multiple roles in the creation, multiple `E55_Type` should be linked to the single `PC14_Carried_Out_By`.
 In addition, the production role of the actor must be linked to them directly so that it can be displayed as their occupation when querying the data.

 | 🔎  *To Be Discussed*<br/><br/>CHIN is still debating whether a field should be added to document creations made “in the style of” to account for visual influence with a pattern such as <code>"in the style of" > affiliation</code>. |